jcomicsutils/discography-archive-tools/README.md

     * To allow the extension to download images.

 ## Known Issues & Limitations
-* The automated download feature relies on specific CSS selectors on Bandcamp pages.
-If Bandcamp updates its website structure, these selectors might need to be updated in `background.js`.
+* The automated download and data-extraction features rely on specific CSS selectors and page structures on Bandcamp.
+If Bandcamp updates its website, these parts of the extension might need to be updated in `background.js`.
 * The timing delays (`setTimeout`) in the download automation are generalized.
 On very slow connections or machines, they might occasionally be too short, potentially missing an element that hasn't loaded yet.

 ## Future Ideas & Enhancements